Brimstone (2016 film)

-Brimstone is a 2016 psychological western film written and directed by Martin Koolhoven.
+Brimstone is a 2016 psychological Western film written and directed by Martin Koolhoven.
 The film stars Dakota Fanning, Guy Pearce, Emilia Jones, Kit Harington, and Carice van Houten.
 It is a Dutch-American as well as French, German, Belgian and Swedish international production.

 The film was selected to compete for the Golden Lion at the 73rd Venice International Film Festival on 3 September 2016, where it caused controversy.
 It premiered in the Netherlands on 12 January 2017, where it was very well received, as in the rest of Europe and was released on 10 March in the United States, where it received mixed reviews from critics.

 Plot

 The plot consists of four acts, which are presented in anachronic order.
-The chronological order is acts 3 (Genesis), 2 (Exodus), 1 (Revelation), 4 (Retribution).
+The chronological order is Acts 3 (Genesis), 2 (Exodus), 1 (Revelation), and 4 (Retribution).
 So, after the first act, Revelation, the following acts are what happened before and the fourth act is chronologically the last.